 Where can I buy Jo Alexander Furniture?

-You can purchase Jo Alexander furniture through our website, by phone or by visiting one of our Exhibitions that take place throughout the year (April to end of August).
+You can purchase Jo Alexander furniture through our website, by phone or by visiting one of our Pop up Shops (these generally take place between April to the end of August).

 Alternatively you could visit our Show Barn near Cambridge (Knapwell Wood Farm, High Street, Knapwell, Cambs, CB23 4NS) to view our full range of furniture and accessories.
 Please call us on 01954 267857 to give us one hours notice of your visit.
 Thank you.

 Where does Jo Alexander source it's teak from?

 We always ensure that we remain an environmentally and socially responsible company.
 The 'Jo Alexander' produced garden furniture products are made from 'A' grade teak and come from plantation teak supplied by Perhutani – the Indonesian Government Forestry body.